Data visualisation and ray tracing in Python based on NVIDIA OptiX framework.

 No need to write shaders, intersection algorithms, handle 3D scene technicalities.
 Basic usage is even more simple than with matplotlib:

-… but PlotOptiX is much faster on large data and, with all the raytraced shades and DoF, more readable and eye catching.
+… but PlotOptiX is much faster on large data, and, with all the raytraced shades and DoF, more readable and eye catching.

 progressive path tracing with explicit light sampling

-post-processing: tonal correction curves, levels adjustment, apply mask/overlay, AI denoiser
+post-processing: tonal correction curves, levels adjustment, apply mask/overlay, AI denoiser and upsampler

-callbacks at the scene initialization, start and end of each frame raytracing, end of progressive accumulation
+callbacks: at the scene initialization, start and end of each frame raytracing, end of progressive accumulation

-image output to numpy array, or save to popular image file formats
+8/16/32bps(hdr) image output to numpy array, or save to popular image file formats

 hardware accelerated video output to MP4 file format using NVENC 9.0

-Tkinter based UI or headless raytracer
+Tkinter based simple GUI window or a headless raytracer

 RnD.SharpOptiX and RnD.SharpEncoder libraries